infracost/vscode-infracost/README.md

 ## Features

 Infracost's extension shows a snapshot of the total cost of resources right above their Terraform definitions.
 Infracost's output updates on file save.
+This helps with a few use-cases:
+- **Compare configs, instance types, regions etc**: copy/paste a code block, make changes and compare them.
+- **Quick cost estimate**: write a code block and get a cost estimate without having to use AWS, Google or Azure cost calculators, or read the long/complicated pricing web pages.
+- **Catch costly typos**: if you accidentally type 22 instead of 2 as the instance count, or 1000GB volume size instead of 100, the cost estimate will immediately pick that up and let you know.

 ![](https://github.com/infracost/vscode-infracost/blob/master/.github/assets/resources.gif?raw=true)